Jayavardhan56/Sem-Smart-DSS/README.md

 🛠️ Technologies Used

 Frontend:

 HTML, CSS, JavaScript

 Backend:

-PHP and MySQL (for question storage, fetching, and validation)
+Future Scope:  PHP and MySQL (for question storage, fetching, and validation)

 ✅ Key Features